inm-web-labs/inm-labs-component-library/vuepress/components/vue-format-amount-input.md

 # vue-amount-format-input

-Inspired by [AutoNumeric](https://github.com/inm-web-labs/vue-amount-format-input), after using it for many years, decided to create my own amount format input for Vue3.
+Inspired by [AutoNumeric](https://github.com/autoNumeric/autoNumeric/), after using it for many years, decided to create my own amount format input for Vue3.
 Made this focused on my needs for my personal projects, but feel free to open issues for new behaviours or problems you found, I'll try my best to help you.

-## Install
+## To Install
 ```
 npm install --save vue-amount-format-input
 ```